How to Paint Your Log Cabin

 • Painting onto dusty surfaces.

-• Painting if under 5degrees.
+• Painting if under 5 degrees.

-Brush on all base coat to ensure no naked timber is shown.
-For top and finish coat rolling can be used provided adequate paint is applied and that all end grains groves of log, and corners are cut in by brush firstly.
+• For top and finish coat rolling can be used provided adequate paint is applied and that all end grains grooves of log, and corners are cut in by brush firstly.
+To avoid an orange peel type texture however given by roller application, a brush can be passed over the paint whilst still wet.

 Shopping Basket